My name is Billy Moyer, and I have a confession to make. I am not one to be negative, but I must tell you about something I hate.

 Goals bring out the best in you, while resolutions often bring out the worst.
 Why would you ever choose the worst over the best?

 Goal setting begins with an awareness of where you are right now and a desire to change the future.
-Schedule some time within the next week to reflect on what you want out of 2016.
+Schedule some time within the next week to reflect on what you want out of life.
 Reflect on where you are right now and where you want to go in the future.

 Don’t waste any more time.
 Get started today and allow goal setting to change your life.